redfast/redfast-sdk-react-native/README.md

 # Redfast React Native Example App

+Obtain a Redfast webflow token, a Redfast pulse app id and use id before prcoeed.

 ## Install Redfast react native SDK packages

 This is a local package installation manual.
 We may explore a private [npm registry](https://docs.npmjs.com/about-private-packages) solution in the future.